Facial Description Words: How to Describe Faces and Expressions in Writing

 How can I make facial descriptions more vivid?

-What are some words to describe a smile?
+What are good words to describe a smile?

 Conclusion